-After earning his BS in mathematics with a minor in industrial engineering, Gary Cummings earned his MS in industrial and operations engineering from the University of Michigan in 1979.
+After earning his BS in mathematics with a minor in Industrial Engineering, Gary Cummings earned his MS in Industrial and Operations Engineering from the University of Michigan in 1979.
 He also attended the Executive Development Program at Cornell University in 1998.
 Mr. Cummings held several positions with General Motors, including time in Brazil.
 He recently retired from GM after 32 years of service.
 Post retirement, Mr. Cummings served as Assistant Vice President at a local Community College.
 He worked to grow strategic alliances between the Community College and four year institutions.
-Mr. Cummings is currently serving as the JTEKT NA Technical Center General Manager.
+Mr. Cummings is currently serving as the JTEKT NA Technical Center Director.
 JTEKT supplies Steering, Driveline and Bearing systems to the automotive industry.
 Mr. Cummings is leading all Steering and Driveline technical, and applications, engineering activities in NA for JTEKT.

 Mr. Cummings believes that today's engineering students need to take full advantage of their cultural diversity opportunities.
 The world is getting smaller every day.
 Engineers who can work effectively in a diverse team environment, converse in multiple dialects, and communicate effectively in both leadership and supporting roles will be able to write their own ticket for career advancement.

 For his part, Mr. Cummings has remained a strong supporter of Purdue engineering.
 He was the lead coordinator for the GM University Relations Team to Purdue.
 Several initiatives have been introduced under his stewardship, including the Engineer-in-Residence Program and the Partnership for the Advancement of Collaborative Engineering Education.
 He was also charged with defining and overseeing the development of corporate grant and research activities at Purdue.
 He is now focused on establishing a strong linkage between JTEKT and Purdue.